Alfresco/docs-alfresco/process-services/1.9/install/container.md

 ---
 title: Install using containers
+nav: false
 ---

-Containers can only be used to install Process Services for trail, testing and development purposes.
+Containers can only be used to install Process Services for trial, testing and development purposes.
 This is done using Docker for Desktop.

 ## Install with Docker